naeluh/twitter-checker/readme.md

-# Bot or not
+# Bot or Not

-it combines twitter api and botometer api
+Combines twitter api and botometer api

 # Demo